philipostr/PDP/diary.md

+## Entry #3 (August 22, 2025) *Chewing gum and parsing code, and I'm all out of code*

+I'm not entirely sure how to deliminate tokens once they're lexeme has been found.
+What I mean is, I check if a `char` slice starts with `"for"` and conclude that I found an `for` keyword, but what if the entire word was meant to be a variable `fortress`?
+I can of course use a regex to validate that the lexeme is complete, but I feel like that is extremely overkill and not really _graceful_.
+So my current plan is to simply use helper functions that confirm different types of boundaries, and use the correct one for each token type.
+I don't know how well that will age since it requires me to guess every possible character that can follow a lexeme in some cases, but I think it's fine at least for now.

 ## Entry #2 (August 15, 2025): *I already have regrets*

 Yeah... even the smallest things can cause pretty annoying inconveniences.
 In my initial grammar, I named anything that could be an identifier OR literal `ident`, which is pretty dumb in retrospect.
 I also hadn't included it in the `TokenType` enum for reasons I cannot begin to comprehend.